 “We don’t have any good idea,” said Scott D. Guzewich, an atmospheric scientist at NASA’s Goddard Space Flight Center in Greenbelt, Maryland, leading Curiosity’s dust storm investigation.

 Curiosity, he points out, plus a fleet of spacecraft in the orbit of Mars, will allow scientists for the first time to collect a wealth of dust information both from the surface and from space.
 The last storm of global magnitude that enveloped Mars was in 2007, five years before Curiosity landed there.

 In the animation above, Curiosity is facing the crater rim, about 18.6 miles (30 kilometers) away from where it stands inside the crater.
 Daily photos captured by its Mast Camera, or Mastcam, show the sky getting hazier.
-This sun-obstructing wall of haze is about six to eight times thicker than normal for this time of season.
+This sun-obstructing wall of haze is about six to eight times thicker than normal for this time of the season.

 Curiosity’s engineers at NASA’s Jet Propulsion Laboratory in Pasadena, California, have studied the potential for the growing dust storm to affect the rover’s instruments, and say it poses little risk.
 The largest impact is to the rover’s cameras, which require extra exposure time due to the low lighting.
 The rover already routinely points its Mastcam down at the ground after each use to reduce the amount of dust blowing at its optics.
 JPL leads the Mars Science Laboratory/Curiosity mission.